juharin/make-monorepo/README.md

-# Make Monorepo
+# Embed Flutter Monorepo

-A demonstration of building modular applications in a monorepo structure.
-This project showcases how to create and integrate different types of applications (web, mobile, API) while sharing code and maintaining a clean architecture.
+A demonstration of building modular applications in a monorepo structure, focusing on embedding Flutter apps within different host applications (web, mobile).
+This project showcases how to create and integrate different types of applications while sharing code and maintaining a clean architecture using Make for build orchestration.

 ## Project Structure